farahhizzati/sirs-project/README.md

 ## Project Description

-SIRS (Student Issues Reporting System) is a web-based application developed for IMS566 coursework.
-The system provides a centralized platform for administrators to manage and monitor campus-related issue reports submitted by students, including facility problems, IT concerns, and safety matters.
+SIRS (Student Issues Reporting System) is a web-based application system that provides a centralized platform for administrators to manage and monitor campus-related issue reports submitted by students, including facility problems, IT concerns, and safety matters.

 ## Features Included